 The Tribunal provides a travel and accommodation allowance where necessary to enable teams to participate in the grand final.

 The winning team and runner up team are awarded prizes and the winners are inscribed on the Administrative Appeals Tribunal National Mooting Competition Shield located at the Brisbane Registry.

-Now in our fourth year the moot scenario focuses on personal injury law.
-Teams of two or three may enter, each LSS/A may enter two teams, subject to availability but we will do our best to facilitate all entries.
+Teams of two or three may enter, each LSS/A may enter two teams, subject to availability.

 The Prize is open to anyone, wherever resident, who is studying or has studied legal subjects at a tertiary level, or who is working or has worked in a law based occupation.
 There is no limit by reference to the age or seniority or experience of, or position held by, a person who may submit an entry.
 Accordingly, judicial officers, legal practitioners, legal academics and law students are all eligible to submit an essay.